-In atomic and molecular physics, extreme timescales down to femtosecond and even attosecond duration are currently explored and controlled by measuring and steering the motion of one, two, or several electrons~\cite{Pengel2017,Jiang2022,Kretschmar2022,Yu2022} with lasers.
-Specific atomic states can be excited and laser coupled on ultrafast (femtosecond) time scales~\cite{Meister2021}, providing a quantum analog of neurons (quantum states) and axons (laser coupling between states).
-Ground-state atoms and molecules are fully quantum-correlated systems and therefore entanglement naturally arises when these systems are fragmenting into two or more particles~\cite{Akoury2007,Schoffler2008}, e.g. due to photoionization or dissociation.
-Control of entangled states using attosecond and femtosecond laser pulses has also recently been addressed~\cite{Vrakking2021,Koll2022,Busto2022,Shobeiry2022}.
-The naturally arising question is whether atoms and their interaction with intense laser light can be used as a high-speed computational resource in applications such as machine learning for image recognition.
+In atomic and molecular physics, extreme timescales down to femtoseconds and even attoseconds are currently being explored and controlled by measuring and steering the motion of one, two, or more electrons~\cite{Weinacht1999,Ott2014, Pengel2017,Jiang2022,Kretschmar2022,Yu2022} with lasers.
+Atomic states are excited and coupled on ultrafast (femtosecond) time scales~\cite{Meister2021}, providing a quantum analogue of neurons (quantum states) and axons (laser coupling between states).
+Ground-state atoms and molecules are fully quantum-correlated systems and therefore entanglement arises naturally when these systems fragment into two or more particles~\cite{Akoury2007,Schoffler2008}, e.g. due to photoionization or dissociation.
+Control of entangled states using attosecond and femtosecond laser pulses has also been addressed recently~\cite{Vrakking2021,Koll2022,Busto2022,Shobeiry2022}.
+The natural question is whether atoms and their interaction with intense laser light can be used as a high-speed computational resource in applications such as machine learning for image recognition.
 This question has recently been addressed for the case of two-class recognition of hand-written digits and three-class recognition of iris-flower types, using the process of high-order harmonic generation and thus an optical output channel~\cite{McCaul2023}.
-In the present work, we investigate whether an atom could at the same time act as a quantum processor \emph{and} readout register for machine learning, mapping two-dimensional images of digits directly to atomic quantum states.
-The latter could then be either read out or serve as input to subsequent (quantum) processing tasks.